 Read Terms And Conditions Before Enrolling In Payment Protection

-Read the terms and conditions of credit card agreements to avoid money pitfalls Consumers seeking debt relief from mounting credit card bills may consider enrolling in payment protection programs offered by most issuers, but critics are urging cardholders to read between the lines before signing up.
+Consumers seeking debt relief from mounting credit card bills may consider enrolling in payment protection programs offered by most issuers, but critics are urging cardholders to read between the lines before signing up.

 A recent lawsuit has questioned credit card issuers' use of protection programs, which promise to cover or suspend payments if a cardholders falls on hard times.
 Chase is currently facing a lawsuit for enrolling consumers into its protection program without determining their eligibility beforehand, according to the Baltimore Sun.
 One retiree paid fees and program expenses for nine years, only to find out that retirees do not qualify for benefits, the newspaper reports.